Fukaya categories of blowups: Fukaya categories and quantum cohomology

 In order to obtain graded Floer cohomology groups a grading on the set of generators is defined as follows.
-Let $N \in \Z$ be an even integer and $\Lag^N(X) \to \Lag(X)$ an $N$-fold Maslov cover of the bundle of Lagrangian subspaces as in Seidel \cite{Seidel_2000}; we always assume that the induced $2$-fold cover $\Lag^2(X) \to \Lag(X)$ is the bundle of oriented Lagrangian subspaces.
-A {\em grading} of $\phi:L \to X$ is a lift
+Let $N \in \Z$ be an even integer and let

+be an $N$-fold Maslov cover of the bundle of Lagrangian subspaces as in Seidel \cite{Seidel_2000}; we always assume that the induced $2$-fold cover $\Lag^2(X) \to \Lag(X)$ is the bundle of oriented Lagrangian subspaces.
+A {\em $\Z_N$-grading} of $L \in \LL$ is a lift where the horizontal arrow is the map assigning to each $x \in L$ its tangent space.
+Given such a grading, there is a natural $\Z_N$-valued map